Platypalpus harpiger

 Behavior

-Members of the Platypalpus are predatory as , seizing with their legs.
+Members of the Platypalpus are predatory as , seizing prey with their front legs.
 The front are often enlarged to aid in prey capture.
 A is used to inject digestive and consume liquefied tissues through extraoral digestion.
 Males of many hybotid possess modified hind legs, possibly used to grasp females during mating.
-Like other hybotids, Platypalpus species may participate in the mating swarms that give their , with males gathering in bouncing over prominent objects.
+Like other hybotids, Platypalpus species may participate in the mating swarms that give dance flies their , with males gathering in bouncing over prominent objects.

 Ecological Role